excelasaph/Predicting-Road-Crash-Severity-in-Nigeria-Using-ML-Optimization-Techniques/README.md

 ## Dataset

 The dataset is derived from the **FRSC Road Transport Data** collection, accessible via the National Bureau of Statistics Microdata Catalog (https://microdata.nigerianstat.gov.ng/index.php/catalog/164/study-description#metadata-description).
-It is available for download as an Excel file [Road Transport Data Q3 2024.xlsx](data/Road Transport Data Q3 2024.xlsx), with the latest update on May 09, 2025
+It is available for download as an Excel file here: `data/Road Transport Data Q3 2024.xlsx`, with the latest update on May 09, 2025

 - **Features and Target:**